nus-cs2103-AY2425S1/ip/docs/README.md

 Nimbus can mark tasks as completed or incomplete

 Nimbus will tell you if the task exist if it is out of range

+## Level 4

+Nimbus now knows how to handle todo, deadline and event task types